This article applies to all TeamViewer users.

 External Expert Assessment

-Our software, TeamViewer, has been awarded a five-star quality seal (maximum value) by the Federal Association of IT Experts and Reviewers (Bundesverband der IT- Sachverständigen und Gutachter e.V., BISG e.V.).
+TeamViewer software has been awarded a five-star quality seal, the maximum rating given by the Federal Association of IT Experts and Reviewers (Bundesverband der IT-Sachverständigen und Gutachter e.V., BISG e.V.).
 The independent reviewers of the BISG e.V. inspect products of qualified producers for their quality, security, and service characteristics.

-The rest of the connections are routed through our highly redundant router network via TCP or http-tunneling.
+The rest of the connections are routed through our highly redundant router network via TCP or http-tunnelling.
+That means you don’t have to open any ports in order to use TeamViewer.

-TeamViewer traffic is secured using RSA public/private key exchange and AES (256 bit) session encryption.
-This technology is used in a comparable form for https/TLS and is considered completely safe by today's standards.
+TeamViewer traffic is secured using RSA 4096 public/private key exchange and AES 256-bit session encryption.
+This technology is used in a comparable form for https/TLS and is considered completely safe by today’s standards.

 Validation of TeamViewer IDs